 This is the largest construction project our borough has seen in over 30 years.
 It will have a huge impact of the area for years to come.
 Projects like this happen once in a generation, so we want to ensure our community gets the best from it.

-For nearly 2 years now we have been meeting regularly with the developer Peabody, as well as with the local council and the GLA.
+We have been meeting regularly with the developer Peabody, as well as with the local council and the GLA.
 At these meetings we discuss all elements of the development and the impact it will have, pushing for local people’s views to be kept central.